-The Draft 2023 Update will be released on October 30, 2023 and an Open House is planned for November 2, 2023.
-The purpose of the Open House is provide an overview of the Draft 2023 Update, to communicate how earlier public feedback was incorporated, and to solicit questions and feedback from customers to help inform the final version of the 2023 Update, which is intended to be presented to the PUD Commission on November 21, 2023 and is scheduled for consideration of adoption on December 7, 2023.
+The Draft 2023 Update was released on October 30, 2023, and an Open House was held November 2, 2023.
+The purpose of the Open House was to provide an overview of the Draft 2023 Update, to communicate how earlier public feedback was incorporated, and to solicit questions and feedback from customers to help inform the final version of the 2023 Update.